Steps to Form a Missouri Nonprofit Corporation

-Choose a Missouri registered agent
+Step 3: Choose a Missouri registered agent

 All registered business entities in Missouri must appoint a registered agent.
 A registered agent receives official documents and legal papers on behalf of a corporation.
 In Missouri, a registered agent must be an individual or corporation and must have a physical address in Missouri, not a PO Box.
 They must be available during standard business hours and agree to receive papers on the corporation’s behalf if it’s sued.

 There are disadvantages to acting as your own registered agent.
 The registered agent must be available during normal business hours, so they’re tied to one location.
 Not to mention being delivered legal documents in front of clients can be awkward.
 ZenBusiness’s registered agent service can connect you with a registered agent to receive your nonprofit’s papers and ensure they’re uploaded to your dashboard and forwarded to the correct person at your nonprofit.

 Step 4: File Articles of Incorporation with Missouri

 Both domestic (in-state) and foreign (out-of-state) nonprofit corporations file for Articles of Incorporation on the Secretary of State website.
 The online form prompts you for all required information and processes the filing fees.
 Foreign entities must provide a copy of a Certificate of Existence or Certificate of Good Standing from their state of domicile.
 You can also print the forms and mail them in with payment.

 Nonprofits applying for tax-exempt status with the IRS must include specific language.
 This relates to the nonprofit’s purpose, dissolution clause, and prohibited actions.
 The IRS’s website provides advice about this wording.